-In learning how to discipline a child without yelling it’s crucial that we learn to control ourselves.
+In learning how to discipline a child without hitting and yelling it’s crucial that we learn to control ourselves.

 Kevin is the co-founder of Toys Advisors blog.
 He has a lovely family with his wife Anna, his son Tom and his daughter Jane.
 He spends most of time with his family, he learns and shares about parenting, DIY.

 Want to write for Middle Class Dad?
 Get all the info you need here: Guest Blog for Middle Class Dad!